 INITIAL RESULT: Students enjoyed LogicDS lessons

-“I really enjoyed the learning I did in these lessons” – 75% of those who answered (64) either agree or strongly agree
+“I really enjoyed the learning I did in these lessons” – 75% of those who answered (64) after taking the LogicDS course either agree or strongly agree

 Future Directions